chancancode/branch-rename/README.md

 a relatively common practice to point an action at the "master" branch.

 In these cases, the decision on whether to remove the legacy "master" branch has to be made carefully.
-Here are a some examples of things to investigate and consider:
+Here are some examples of things to investigate and consider:

 * When the branch is omitted from the specifier (e.g. "username/repo"), does